 Refugee Collaborative (not updated since 2012) Auckland District Health Board

-Patient resources in multiple languages available for number of health topics within Health A-Z eg diabetes, gout and via the Languages section.
+Patient resources in multiple languages are available for number of health topics within Health A-Z eg diabetes, gout or search via the Languages section.

 Nelson Multicultural Council

 - Perumal, L (2010).
 Health needs assessment of Middle Eastern, Latin American and African people living in the Auckland region.
-Auckland: Auckland District Health Board.
-Retrieved 28 October, 2011
+Auckland District Health Board, NZ

-- Ministry of Health.
-2012.
-Refugee Health Care: A handbook for health professionals Wellington: Ministry of Health.
+- Refugee health care – A handbook for health professionals Ministry of Health, NZ, 2012